A Generalized Variable Importance Metric and Estimator for Black Box Machine Learning Models: Methods

 \subsection{Notions of Importance}

+Although there have been many algorithms established to identify variable importance, before defining any new approach, it is crucial to understand the notions of the term ``importance''.
 The term ``importance'' can be ambiguous without any context.
 Thus at first it is essential to understand the notions of importance.
 In general, importance of a predictor can be represented with three different notions as described by \citet{jiang2002quasi} and \citet{zhao2019causal}:

 \begin{enumerate}[(i)] \item The first notion is to use a parametric model.
 Let $Y = \beta_{0}+\sum_{j=1}^{P}\beta_{j}X_{j} + \epsilon$.
 Here, the parameter $\beta_{j}$ can be considered as importance of $X_{j}$.
 The larger the the value of $\beta_j$ the more important $X_j$ is for the outcome $Y$.
 The p-values related to the parameters can be used as measure of importance, which is used to define the statistically significance. \item The second notion is to calculate the importance of a predictor $X_{j}$ by its contribution to predictive accuracy.
 Like the VIM for random forest (\citet{breiman2001random}) this type of notion is used when the prediction models cannot be represented by statistical parameters such as $\beta$.
 Inherently, the models have a non-linear form which can be represented as,